sc3/crime-punishment/content/incidents.md

 ### Summary
-Investigating crime can start from two places.
-First, police officers or from a victim of a crime.
+Investigating crime can start from two places: police officers or from a victim of a crime.
 After an arrest, police officers and detectives have an important discretion; they can choose whether to file a misdemeanor or felony case with the Cook County Court.

 An incident report is any contact that a police officer has with a resident.
 Not every incident turns into an arrest.